ctyeong/DAVIS-Ag/README.md

 *"DAVIS-Ag: A Synthetic Plant Dataset for Developing Domain-Inspired Active Vision in Agricultural Robots"*.
 Taeyeong Choi, Dario Guevara, Grisha Bandodkar, Zifei Cheng, Chonghan Wang, Brian N. Bailey, Mason Earles, and Xin Liu. [\[arXiv:2303.05764\]](https://arxiv.org/pdf/2303.05764.pdf).

 For research in active vision in Agricultural scenarios, DAVIS-Ag presents >502K RGB images with useful annotations from  632 realistically synthesized plant environments.
+In particular, to simulate an embodied agent that can move, viewpoints for images were selected from densely distributed locations while each image is also linked with others that are *reachable* by an execution of actions.

+Moreover, pixel-wise "instance" segmentations and bounding boxes of fruits are available for studies on fruit detection/coverage.
+Global poses of cameras are provided for development of vision-based navigation or localization.

-More details follow.
+More details follow below.

-# Download Link
+# Download

-Link to download the full dataset will be offered very soon.
+The link to download the full dataset will be offered very soon.
 In the meantime, feel free to explore <a href="https://ucdavis365-my.sharepoint.com/:f:/g/personal/taechoi_ucdavis_edu/Eoc5VOEXhqhHsP3jU9PzqS4BQQZ9hIs5zJmRuVhJwLTEsw?e=lMNmP0" target="_blank">example data</a>.

 <!-- # Generation Framework  -->

 # Scenes

-Three types of plants are simulated: Strawberry, Tomato, and Goblet Vine.

-In addition, two different scenarios are considered depending on the size of the scene in simulation.
+Three types of plants are simulated: Strawberry, Tomato, and Goblet Vine, and for each type, two different scenarios are considered depending on the size of the scene in simulation.

 - *Single-plant*: One single plant is positioned at the central location of the scene; Camera views from any positions are designed to always aim at the plant; Three different heights of view are simulated; Six actions are considered: *Forward, Backward, Left, Right, Up*, and *Down*.